-There are a lot of articles written by people who have completed their first solo cruise.
-While I enjoy their stories, one solo cruise does not an expert make.
+You can find dozens of articles online written by people who have completed their first solo cruise.
+I enjoy their stories, but one solo cruise does not an expert make.

-Not to say that I’m an expert, but I’ve really been there, done that and have been buying the t-shirts since 1980, when I took my first solo cruise on a three-nighter to the Bahamas.
+Not to say that I’m an expert, but I’ve really been there, done that and have been buying the proverbial t-shirt since 1979.
+My first solo cruise was a three-night trip to the Bahamas.
 I was hooked.
-Here are my secrets to get you on your way to cruising solo.
+Now 40-years later, here are my insider solo cruise secrets to get you on your way to cruising solo.

 9 Top Tips for your first time cruising solo.